Tanobuon/unit-14_Deep_Learning/.ipynb_checkpoints/README-checkpoint.md

 # unit-14_Deep_Learning

-#### For this homework I created 2 similar notebook with different targets to see which between fear & greed index and closing price was giving a better results for our predictions.
+#### For this homework I created 2 notebooks to see which between fear & greed index and closing price is best reference the for price predictions.
 ##### Those are all of the steps:

 * Prepared the data joining together Historical prices and Fear & Greed scores.